 J. Joshua Yang joined the Department of Electrical and Computer Engineering at the University of Southern California in the Fall of 2020.
 He was a professor of the ECE department at the University of Massachusetts Amherst between 2015 and 2020.
 He spent about 8 years at HP Labs between 2007 and 2015, leading an emerging materials and devices team for memory and computing.
-His current research interest is Post-CMOS hardware for neuromorphic computing, machine learning and artificial intelligence, where he published a number of pioneering papers and holds 118 granted and about 60 pending US Patents, among which two patents on MRAM were licensed by a world leading semiconductor company, the patents on RRAM were transferred to memory manufacturers and national Labs for product development, and the patents on neuromorphic computing led to a fast-growing startup company recently.
+His current research interest is Post-CMOS hardware for neuromorphic computing, machine learning and artificial intelligence.
+He holds 118 granted and about 60 pending US Patents, among which two patents on MRAM were licensed by a world leading semiconductor company, the patents on RRAM were transferred to memory manufacturers and national Labs for product development, and the patents on neuromorphic computing led to a fast-growing startup company recently.

 He was the chair of the 8th IEEE Nanotechnology SFBA Council Symposium on "Emerging Non-volatile Memory Technologies" and also the chair of the 10th symposium on "The Promise and Progress of Nanotech Enabled 2D Devices and Materials".
 He was a co-chair of the RRAM session of IEDM 2014.
-He has guest-edited 7 journal special issues on Memory or unconventional computing.
+He has guest-edited 8 journal special issues on Memory or unconventional computing.
 He serves on a number of Advisory Boards of international journals and conferences, such as ADVANCED INTELLIGENT SYSTEMS (Wiley), ADVANCED MATERIALS TECHNOLOGIES (Wiley), SMALL STRUCTURE (Wiley) and THE INTERNATIONAL CONFERENCE ON ELECTROCERAMICS etc. He was named as a Spotlight Scholar of UMass Amherst in 2017.
 He was also a recipient of UMass distinguished faculty lecturer and UMass Chancellor's Medal, the highest honor of UMass.
 He was a Clarivate™ Highly Cited Researcher in the field of Cross-Field (2020).